Rated #1 in All of Africa for Cuisine.

 Gerard points out San glyphs at Elephant Hunt.

 At the Elephant Hunt rock art site the red images popped out as rich red living relics.
 The antelope and elephant imprints are impressive; I look out from the site and a group of hartebeest crashes through the bush, much like the San once viewed them.
 Bushmans Kloof’s Heritage Center in the Homestead House chronicles the history and lives of the San through artifacts and images from the famous Rudner Collection that comprises San jewelry, dancing sticks, hunting kits, dolls, musical instruments, and magic kits.
 The herb garden next to the Heritage Center also features plants used in ancient San remedies.

 Hike or mountain bike the Kloof.

-High Tea time on the terrace.
+High Tea with water view from the terrace.

 That afternoon I bushwhacked on a self-guided Mountain Trail hike that probably followed many of the old San routes into and out of the kloof.
 I scampered over deep Swiss cheese potholes in the river bedrock and clambered over gray slick rock; I was guided by conveniently placed rock cairns and then back to the lodge through a huge rock arch.

 Bushmans Kloof has won numerous awards over the years, and is listed as one of the Top 50 eco lodges in National Geographic Traveler Magazine.

 The Reserve continually gives back to the local communities in the area, and its conservation efforts have also been applauded as a South African Natural Heritage Site.
 The staff annually plants cedar samplings; in the future the Cedarbergs will have a new forest of the gnarly trees.

 I scramble down the sandy trail knowing that the afternoon’s High Tea is awaiting my mid-day highlight.

 Bushmans Kloof is my idea of a great camp out!